mvdnbrk/robin/README.md

 ### 2) Room Layout and Power
 1. Place DJ booth where power is available and safe from foot traffic/spills.
-2. Position PA: subs on floor, tops on stands left/right of dance floor, slight toe-in.
+2. Position PA: place Bose F1 subs and tops left/right of dance floor, slight toe-in.
-3. Place lighting stands to left/right of booth.
-Ensure overhead clearance; use safety bonds.
+3. Position truss to left/right of booth.
+Ensure overhead clearance; secure fixtures with safety bonds.
 4. Run a dedicated power run to audio and a separate one to lighting where possible to reduce noise.
 5. Use RCD/RCBO protection.
 Keep cables along walls; cross walkways with cable ramps.